-As soon as the program returns, the faculty leader should submit grades to the Registrar.
+As soon as the program is completed, and within 1 week of returning, the faculty leader should submit grades as applicable.
 If students are submitting papers after their return, or if the program extends beyond the semester session, the faculty leader must award all students an initial grade of Incomplete.
 Upon return, the faculty leader will have to file a Change of Grade form for each student.
-CO can facilitate communication with the Registrar's Office for awarding Incompletes and for filing Change of Grade forms.
+Program administration can facilitate communication with the student's home university for awarding Incompletes as may be necessary.